 What we’re covering here as Oakland is technically an amalgamation of four distinct neighborhoods — North, South, West and Central Oakland — with a total area of about 1.5 square miles.
 There are a few primary dining corridors in the blocks surrounded by the University of Pittsburgh and Carnegie Mellon University, but small establishments are also peppered throughout the side streets.

-“Craig Street is incredible,” says Ziad Adamo, owner of the 50-year-old restaurant Ali Baba.
+“Craig Street is incredible,” says Ziad Adamo, owner of the 52-year-old restaurant Ali Baba.
 “It feels a lot different now that CMU has developed so much over the years, but these blocks still maintain a sense of history.

 “Businesses have come and gone, of course, but we still have a lot of small, independent places and a vibrant community of students and faculty.”

 Respective of the mix of people who pass through Oakland every day to live, visit, work, study and teach, the neighborhood’s restaurants range from refined dining to food trucks.
 Alongside Squirrel Hill, Oakland is the best neighborhood in Pittsburgh to visit if you’re craving international cuisine.
 And, if you’re dining out on a budget, you’ll also find some great deals, particularly during lunch hours.
-On the flip side, fewer places serve food late into the night than you’d expect in a neighborhood with so many students (although there are some options here).
+On the flip side, fewer places serve food late into the night than you’d expect in a neighborhood with so many students (although there are some newer options here).

 Still, Lee says, the neighborhood retains its vibrancy, although he wishes for fewer national chains.
 And independent restaurants keep opening despite those corporate takeovers of spaces.